yizhou82/yizhou82/README.md

 -->

 ### 🚀 About Me
-My name can be pronounced as "Yee-zoo" or the chinese way "yizhou".
+My name can be pronounced as "Yee-zoo" or the chinese way "Yizhou".
 Feel free to use whichever pronunciation you're most comfortable with!
 I'm on an exciting journey to merge my passion for technology with my love for problem-solving.
 As a perpetual learner, I thrive on the challenges presented by software development and embedded systems.
 My goal is to contribute my skills and creativity to make a positive impact on the tech world.

 ### 🌟 Skills